mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/snowflake.md

 # Connect to Snowflake Data Warehouse

-Connecting MindsDB to the [Snowflake](https://www.snowflake.com/) can be easily done with a few clicks.
+Connecting MindsDB to the <a href="https://www.snowflake.com/" target="_blank">Snowflake</a> can be easily done with a few clicks.

 #### Connect to Snowflake